mjosipovic/HelloAndroidActivityStates/README.txt

 This is an another demo of applying changes from my elitebook that is related to the pull request no3

 This change is done to work with sprint22 branch
+	This change is another one done to work with sprint22 branch